Plugable USBC-E2500 2.5 Gigabit Ethernet adapter now available for work from home and remote access needs

 Sadly, many laptops don't have Ethernet ports these days.
 By having both USB-C and USB-A, USBC-E2500 is guaranteed to work with any Windows 10 or macOS computer.
 In fact, it will even work with Linux.
 Best of all, you get 2.5 Gigabit rather than standard Gigabit.
 Even if you don't have the need for 2.5G today, it may come in handy tomorrow.

 Plugable promised that USBC-E2500 would hit stores in Q2 2020, but it turns out that was a lie.
 Actually, it is arriving earlier than expected!
 Yup, it technically hits stores in Q1 2020 as it can be purchased starting today.
 How awesome is that?
-Even better, for a limited time, you can buy it for less than the asking price of $49.99!
+Best of all, it has a new price of just $39.99.
+This is less than the $49.99 Plugable originally stated back in January.

 "The Plugable adapter pushes the limits of wired network connectivity with improved performance speed and faster network access thanks to additional bandwidth.
 While most Ethernet adapters only support 1 Gigabit link rates, this adapter now supports wired speeds up to 2.5 times faster than the 1Gbps standard when used with Cat 5e cabling, commonly found in existing network environments, and supporting hardware (switches and routers).
 With this increased performance, users can take advantage of the technological advances in high-speed internet over the past few years, without requiring an intensive set-up," says Plugable.